+Learn about how language works by building your own!
 Create your own language from scratch for world-building, personal use, or simply as an artistic pursuit.
-Using tools and concepts from linguistics, you'll build a language that looks and feels real.

 This course is a hands-on introduction to making constructed languages (or conlangs) as a creative pursuit, taught by a linguist and experienced conlanger.
 The course also serves as an introduction to linguistics, but instead of learning the material in a dry, lecture style, you'll learn it all by doing.
 By the end of the course, you'll not only have created a language of your own, but you'll also have the ability to repeat the process and create whole worlds full of languages.